 Risk Exposure | Risk of missing out if rates fall | Risk of repayments increasing if rates rise | Balanced risk exposure |

 When you’re making Principal and Interest (P&I) repayments on a home loan, each payment covers two things: the interest charged for that period and a portion that goes toward reducing your loan balance.
-This evolving split over time is called amortization, and it plays a big role in how home loan interest is calculated.
+This evolving split over time is called amortisation, and it plays a big role in how home loan interest is calculated.

 How the P&I Breakdown Changes Over Time

-In the Early Years: At the start of your loan, your principal—what you owe—is at its peak.
+- In the Early Years: At the start of your loan, your principal—what you owe—is at its peak.
 Since home loan interest is calculated on this full amount, most of your repayment goes toward interest, with only a small portion chipping away at the actual loan.
 It can feel like you’re barely making progress at first, which is completely normal.

-As Time Goes On: With each repayment, your principal balance drops.
+- As Time Goes On: With each repayment, your principal balance drops.
 Because your interest is always calculated on the remaining principal, a smaller balance means less interest charged.
 If your repayment stays the same (as it typically does with fixed rates or until a variable rate changes), more of your money goes toward reducing the loan itself.

-In the Final Years: Near the end of the loan term, your principal is much lower.
+- In the Final Years: Near the end of the loan term, your principal is much lower.
 So, the interest component becomes minimal, and most of your payment goes straight to clearing off the last of the loan.

-Seeing Amortization in Action
+Seeing Amortisation in Action

 Simplified Example of how home loan interest is calculated